-Overall responsibility for the day-to-day management of health and safety in each school rests with the headteacher.
-As manager of the establishment and of all the activities carried out within it, the headteacher will advise governors of the areas of health and safety concern which may need to be addressed by the allocation of funds.
+Overall responsibility for the day-to-day management of health, safety and welfare in each school rests with the headteacher.
+As manager of the establishment and of all the activities carried out within it, the headteacher will advise governors of the areas of health, safety and welfare matters that need to be addressed and liaise with the central team in relation to funding.
 Matters requiring particular consideration by the headteacher will include ensuring:

-- that a safe working environment is maintained; - that all delegated functions are carried out; - that risk assessments are made and recorded for all the school's significant risks to the health and safety of students, staff or other persons; - the relevant health and safety documentation is consulted and communicated to all staff and other relevant parties; - that there is a suitably qualified and experienced source of health and safety advice; - that appropriate resources are allocated for the management of health and safety; - that staff have the appropriate training and competency for their roles; - appropriate procedures for authorisation of educational visits are followed; - that there are suitable emergency procedures which are tested regularly; and - a promotion of a positive health and safety culture in the school.
+- that a safe working environment is maintained; - that all delegated functions are carried out; - that risk assessments are made and recorded for all the school's significant risks to the health, safety and welfare of students, staff or other persons; - the relevant health, safety and welfare documentation is consulted and communicated to all staff and other relevant parties; - that there is a suitably qualified and experienced source of health, safety and welfare advice; - that appropriate resources are allocated for the management of health, safety and welfare; - that staff have the appropriate training and competency for their roles; - that staff have appropriate awareness training for schools with asbestos; - appropriate procedures for authorisation of educational visits are followed; - that there are suitable emergency procedures which are tested regularly; and - a promotion of a positive health, safety and welfare culture in the school.

 The headteacher may delegate to other members of staff any or all of the tasks associated with the above matters.
-This will not relieve the headteacher from the overall day-to-day responsibility for health and safety within the establishment.
+This will not relieve the headteacher from the overall day-to-day responsibility for health, safety and welfare within the establishment.

-3.7 Senior leadership team
+3.7 Senior leadership team (SLT)